androidcodehunter/RefactoringPresentation/README.md

 #ClazzesActivity.java
 When we clicked on a button, we try to launch a new Activity.
 Here in this case we create lots of duplicate code but we can avoid it by creating a generic method.

+#TestDb.java
+How to test your code using android test frameword before releasing your actual code.

-If you want to use this improvement in your code.
-Please do a pull.
+If you want to apply this techniques in your code, please do a pull.
 Or if you have any confusion or any suggetion, please let me know.